-Where necessary, comparatives have been reclassified and repositioned for consistency with current year disclosures (see Note 24).
+Where necessary, comparatives have been reclassified and repositioned for consistency with current year disclosures.

 The translation reserve was not presented separately in the past and was part of the retained earnings.
-For better understanding and increasing the transparency it has been shown separately from 2014 including in the comparatives for 2013.
+For better understanding and increasing the transparency it has been shown separately from 2014.